jtlong3rd/collab-computing-mvp/PRESS_RELEASE.md

   > A registered user can "befriend" other users and make "computation requests" of their friends.
 An example of a "computation request" might be something to the effect of "Hey [such-and-such-friend], I'm trying to run my n-queens solver for n=100.
 Would you be willing to lend me some of your computing resources, say to calculate all the possible board positions where there's a queen in the upper-left-hand corner of the board?"

 ## Problem ##
-  > A hobbyist might not know the finer points of how to set up a distributed computation.
+  > A hobbyist might not know the finer points of how to set up a distributed computation by themselves.
 (For example, the hobbyist could be a mathematician with no formal exposure to computer science beyond basic programming.)

 ## Solution ##
   > Our app's server handles the setup of the computation - all your friends need to do is accept the computation request!